 Corals in the Classroom

-We are partnering with the National Aquarium to provide the next Corals in the Classroom professional development workshops.
-They will be held at the National Aquarium in Baltimore, Maryland.
-Maryland teachers that attend both workshops are eligible to receive one MSDE Professional Development Credit.
+Corals in the Classroom is credited by the Maryland Department of Education (MSDE).
+Maryland teachers that attend the workshop are eligible to receive one MSDE Professional Development Credit.

-If you can’t make it to an in-person training, we have recorded a 30-minute professional development training that will walk you through everything you need to know to get started using the Coral Reef Ecology Curriculum in your classroom.
+If you can’t make it to one of the Foundation’s live Corals in the Classroom workshops, we have recorded a 30-minute professional development training that will walk teachers through everything they need to know to get started using the Coral Reef Ecology Curriculum in their classroom.